krmbzds/stars/README.md

 - [queer/utt](https://github.com/queer/utt) - utt is the universal text transformer
 - [EnterpriseQualityCoding/FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) - FizzBuzz Enterprise Edition is a no-nonsense implementation of FizzBuzz made by serious businessmen for serious business purposes.
 - [asciidoctor/asciidoctor-intellij-plugin](https://github.com/asciidoctor/asciidoctor-intellij-plugin) - AsciiDoc plugin for products on the IntelliJ platform (IDEA, RubyMine, etc)
-- [isl-org/OpenBot](https://github.com/isl-org/OpenBot) - OpenBot leverages smartphones as brains for low-cost robots.
-We have designed a small electric vehicle that costs about $50 and serves as a robot body.
-Our software stack for Android smartphones suppo
 - [slm/WebViewNativeBridge](https://github.com/slm/WebViewNativeBridge) - WebView bridge for android
 - [nayuki/Reference-Huffman-coding](https://github.com/nayuki/Reference-Huffman-coding) - Clear implementation of Huffman coding for educational purposes in Java, Python, C++.
 - [microg/UnifiedNlp](https://github.com/microg/UnifiedNlp) - Alternative network location provider for Android, with plugin interface to easily integrate third-party location providers.